U.S. Congress takes aim at FDA over meningitis outbreak

 Drug compounding is a little-known practice in which pharmacists traditionally alter or recombine drugs to meet the special needs of specific patients with a doctor's prescription.
 It is overseen primarily by state authorities that are often ill-equipped for the job.

-But in some cases, as with NECC, compounding has evolved to include large-scale production that some experts view as drug manufacturing that should be subject to FDA regulation.
+But in some cases, as with NECC, compounding has evolved to include large-scale production that some experts view as drug manufacturing that should be, but currently is not, subject to FDA regulation.

-FDA and Massachusetts officials inspected the NECC more than 10 years ago after patients were hospitalized with meningitis-like symptoms and identified contamination in the same drug at issue in the current outbreak.
+FDA and Massachusetts officials inspected NECC's labs in 2002 and 2003 after patients were hospitalized with meningitis-like symptoms.
+At the time they identified contamination in the same drug at issue in the current outbreak.

 "Ten years later, we are in the midst of an unthinkable, worst-case scenario - the body count is growing by the day - and hundreds, hundreds - have fallen ill.
-Inexcusable," said Fred Upton, Republican chairman of the House Energy and Commerce Committee.
+Inexcusable," said Fred Upton, the full committee's Republican chairman.

 Upton criticized FDA for not providing all the documents related to NECC or a clear timeline of events.
 He said his committee requested both more than a month ago.

-Waxman also attempted to rescue Hamburg, accusing Republican counterparts of playing politics.
-"I have a feeling, Dr. Hamburg, that you're being picked on by Republicans because you're with the Obama administration," he said.

-He pointed out that past FDA failures being referred to took place under a different commissioner during the Bush administration.
+But Republicans reacted coolly, with Stearns saying that passing new legislation would be difficult.

+"If you don't have the authority, then we need to make sure it's there," Upton told Hamburg.
+"And it seems pretty reasonable to me that you did have the authority."

-The panel also heard testimony from the widow of one of the victims, as well as Massachusetts Department of Public Health interim Commissioner Dr. Lauren Smith, to whom congress members were respectful and complimentary, and NECC co-owner Barry Cadden, who refused to answer any questions from the committee.
+The panel also heard testimony from Dr. Lauren Smith, Massachusetts Department of Public Health interim commissioner, to whom lawmakers were respectful and complimentary.

-Cadden, a short, middle-aged man flanked by two attorneys, appeared before the committee with spiky close-cropped hair and wearing a dark gray business suit.
-He repeatedly cited his right to not incriminate himself under the fifth amendment of the U.S. Constitution when asked to explain breakdowns in sanitary conditions at NECC that led to the meningitis outbreak.

 The Massachusetts Board of Registration in Pharmacy, which does have oversight of NECC, failed to carry out sanctions against the company despite repeated problems that culminated in this year's outbreak.